stfc/jupyter-linker-extension/README.md

 `python setup.py sdist --formats=gztar,zip`

+Install using the command:

-Install by using `pip install .` or `pip install dist/LinkerExtension-1.0.tar.gz`
+`pip install dist/LinkerExtension-1.0.tar.gz`

 Install and enable the extensions by running the command: